ColtG-py/leet-code-explained/posts/about.md

 ## Who am I?

 Hi.
-My name's Colt, and I've been a software engineer for 4 years now, although I've been a hobbyist programmer for much longer than that.
+My name's Colt, and I've been a professional software engineer for 6 years now, although I've been a hobbyist programmer for much longer than that.

 I absolutely love software development.
 The feeling of accomplishment when a new feature gets shipped, the satisfaction of a functional prototype, and the pride that comes with knowing your product is a well oiled machine.